 The ability to swallow food and liquid is one of our body’s most important functions for sustaining life as well as a major component of socialization, community interaction and quality of life.

-Difficulty swallowing, called dysphagia, may be caused by problems of the brain or nervous system such as a stroke, brain or spinal cord injury, multiple sclerosis, and Parkinson’s Disease.
+Difficulty swallowing, called dysphagia, may be caused by problems of the brain or nervous system such as a stroke, brain or spinal cord injury, multiple sclerosis, Amyotrophic Lateral Sclerosis (ALS), Myasthenia Gravis (M6) and Parkinson’s Disease.
 Other causes of swallowing disorders include gastro esophageal reflux disease (GERD) and head and neck cancer.

 Traditional treatment methods for dysphagia involve managing the condition with diet modifications and exercise.
-At Siskin Hospital, we also offer the latest evidence-based protocol using exercise principles, biofeedback training and neuromuscular electrical stimulation to best meet the needs of our patients.
+At Siskin Hospital, we also offer the latest evidence-based protocol using exercise principles and biofeedback training.
+We also offer neuromuscular electrical stimulation to best meet the needs of our patients.